vpraion/odysseyg9-linux-240hz-vrr-hdr-noflicker/README.md

 This guide is specifically for the **LC49G95** model (5120x1440 - 240Hz - VA - FreeSync Premium - FreeSync range 60-240Hz - HDR).

-It seems that many of the users affected by this issue were using an AMD RX 6XXX series, which is my case (6900 XT).
+It seems that many of the users affected by this issue were using an *AMD RX 6XXX series*, which is my case (**6900 XT**).
 I think the solution that I provide works whichever GPU you have, but be cautious.

 ---